 a) Shrug your shoulders and say, “We already retain everything forever, don’t we?”

-b) Say, “I don’t know”, but we’re working on a retention policy?
+b) Say, “I don’t know”, but we’re working on a In data protection terms, a defined period of time for which information assets are to be kept.... policy?

 c) Pull a retention policy out of your policy guidelines and ask which type and category of data they were referring to?

 Well done if you chose c) – go take a cruise, just avoid pirate ships!
 GDPR enforcement is now a reality and yet managing data retention remains a big challenge for most organisations.